MicrosoftDocs/architecture-center/docs/anti-patterns/busy-front-end/index.md

 piece of code, with the entire business processing combined into a single tier shared with the user interface.

-As an example, the following conceptual sample code shows part of a web application built by using Web API.
+As an example, the following sample code shows part of a web application built using Web API.
 The web application contains two controllers:

-1. `WorkInFrontEnd` which exposes an HTTP POST operation.
+- `WorkInFrontEnd` that exposes an HTTP POST operation.
 This operation simulates a long-running, CPU-intensive piece of processing.
 The work is performed on a separate thread in an attempt to enable the POST operation to complete quickly and ensure that the caller remains responsive.

-2. `UserProfile` which exposes an HTTP GET operation to retrieve user profile information.
+-  `UserProfile` that exposes an HTTP GET operation to retrieve user profile information.
 This time the processing is much less CPU intensive.

 **C# Web API**